Metastasis: Signs and symptoms

 Although advanced cancer may cause pain, it is often not the first symptom.

 Some patients, however, do not show any symptoms.

-When the organ gets a metastatic disease it begins to shrink until its lymph nodes burst, or undergo lysis.

 Pathophysiology

 Metastatic tumors are very common in the late stages of cancer.
 The spread of metastasis may occur via the blood or the lymphatics or through both routes.
 The most common sites of metastases are the lungs, liver, brain, and the bones.

 Currently, three main theories have been proposed to explain the metastatic pathway of cancer: the epithelial-mesenchymal transition (EMT) and mesenchymal-epithelial transition (MET) hypothesis, the cancer stem cell hypothesis, and the macrophage–cancer cell fusion hybrid hypothesis.
 Some new hypotheses were suggested as well, i.e., under the effect of particular biochemical and/or physical stressors, cancer cells can undergo nuclear expulsion with subsequent macrophage engulfment and fusion, with the formation of cancer fusion cells (CFCs).
 Understanding the enigma of cancer cell spread to distant sites, which accounts for over 90% of cancer-related deaths, necessitates comprehensive investigation.
 Key outstanding questions revolve around the survival and migration of cancer cells, such as the nucleus, as they face challenges in passage through capillary valves and hydrodynamic shear forces in the circulation system, making CTCs an unlikely source of metastasis.
 Moreover, understanding how cancer cells adapt to the metastatic niche and remain dormant (tumor dormancy) for extended periods presents difficult questions that require further investigation.

+In addition to genetic and biochemical regulation, mechanical forces and the physical properties of cancer cells and their surrounding microenvironment play an important role across multiple stages of metastasis, including invasion, intravasation, circulation, extravasation, and colonisation.